varunon9/Remote-Control-PC/README.md

 |![Downloading File Screen](./screenshots/downloading-file.png) | ![Music Control Screen](./screenshots/music-control.png)|

 ## How to contribute?
-Desktop part of this project has been developed in Netbeans while that of Android part in Android-Studio (shifted from eclipse after 1st release).
+Desktop part of this project has been developed in Netbeans while that of Android part in Android-Studio.

 #### Steps to deploy app on your machine-
 1. There are three folders-
-    1. RemoteControlPC-Android- Android part, Import in Eclipse (Outdated)
-    2. RemoteControlPC-Studio- Android part, Import in Android Studio (Latest)
+    1. RemoteControlPC-Studio- Android part, Import in Android Studio
-    3. RemoteControlPC-Desktop- Desktop part, Import in Netbeans
+    2. RemoteControlPC-Desktop- Desktop part, Import in Netbeans
-    4. RemoteControlPC-Libraries- Libraries (Jar file) that is being used in android as well as desktop, Import in Netbeans
+    3. RemoteControlPC-Libraries- Libraries (Jar file) that is being used in android as well as desktop, Import in Netbeans
 2. Library has a dist folder that contains jar file.
-3. Add this jar file in build path of Desktop (Netbeans) as well as Android (Eclipse) part.
+3. Add this jar file in build path of Desktop (Netbeans) as well as Android part.
 See steps below.
 4. To change/modify the java files inside library folder, import it in Netbeans and 'clean and build project' after changing.
 5. Make sure to clean android as well as desktop part after modifying library files.